Görlitzer Park: Former Pamukkale Fountain and plans for redesigning the park

-The Pamukkale fountain, created by the sculptor Wigand Witting from 1994 to 1997 and completed in 1998, was one of the main design elements in Görlitzer Park.
-It was inspired by the travertine terraces of Pamukkale, Turkey and became a special place of remembrance for the many citizens of Kreuzberg with Turkish ancestry.
-Due to a faulty substructure and lack of drainage for the foundations, as well as problems with the Portuguese limestone used, the construction was so badly damaged by its first winter that it had to be closed to visitors for security reasons.
-For a long time, there was a dispute over the restoration.
-In October 2000, the artist was sentenced to pay damages in the amount of 1.1 million euros.
-This sentence was confirmed again in November 2008.
-In autumn 2009, the crumbled fountain construction was removed along with the sculptures that were still intact at the time.
-The demolition was not without controversy, and led to demonstrations.
-Unknown activists poured large amounts of red paint down the terraced landscape as a sign of the bleeding out of a significant work of art for the integration and diversity of Berlin's cultures.
+The Pamukkale fountain, created by the sculptor Wigand Witting between 1994 and 1997 and completed in 1998, was a central design element of the park.
+Inspired by the travertine terraces of Pamukkale, Turkey, it served as a significant cultural landmark for Kreuzberg's residents of Turkish descent.
+Due to structural defects, including a faulty substructure and unsuitable Portuguese limestone, the fountain suffered severe winter damage shortly after completion and was closed for safety reasons.
+This led to a decade-long legal dispute over restoration costs.
+In 2000, the artist was ordered to pay 1.1 million euros in damages, a verdict upheld in November 2008.
+In autumn 2009, the fountain was demolished amid local protests.
+During the removal, activists poured red paint over the structure as a symbolic protest against the loss of a work representing integration and cultural diversity.

 The site today is reminiscent of an amphitheater design.

 The remaining concrete terraces were laid out with artificial turf and now are used for seating.

 After the demolition of the fountain and the dissatisfaction of many park visitors with the condition of the park, the district office of Friedrichshain-Kreuzberg organized an "ideas workshop" in 2009 to beautify the park.